hazzardweb/laravel-comments-docs/customization.md

 If you wish to edit something in the JavaScript/Sass files, you have to compile them with [Laravel Mix](http://laravel.com/docs/5.4/mix).

-From your terminal, cd into the `laravel-comments` directory and install the npm dependencies:
+From your terminal, cd into the `laravel-comments` directory and install the npm dependencies (Node >= 8.10 required):

 With npm: